 PCC Meeting Dates

 The PCC meets on a regular basis to undertake its duties.
-PCC meetings are open to members only but if you wish to raise something about a church matter please contact the Secretary or speak with a Church Warden.
+PCC meetings are open to members only (except for open meetings – see above) but if you wish to raise something about a church matter please contact the Secretary.
+There are vacant places on the PCC as shown below:

 Minutes of PCC Meetings